 You can earn income in direct marketing as a business, but many spouses choose to do it for fun.
-The Bureau of Labor Statistics lists the mean annual wage for direct selling establishments in 2017 as $45,260.
-According to the Direct Selling Association, a trade association for companies that manufacture and distribute goods and services directly, about 85 percent of direct sellers run their business part-time.
+The Bureau of Labor Statistics lists the mean annual wage for direct selling establishments in 2019 as $47,460.
+According to the Direct Selling Association, a trade association for companies that manufacture and distribute goods and services directly, about 89% of direct sellers run their business part-time.
 Many reps just want to buy their favorite products at a discount, have fun and earn a little cash with no intention of selling or recruiting.
 It’s important to understand the distinction if you plan to make direct sales your career choice, instead of a way to have fun and make a bit of extra money.

 Getting started in direct sales

 Building your own business, setting flexible work hours and making money may be appealing to you, but do your homework before you invest your time and money.
 Determine if you can earn your desired income and don’t quit your day job until you are well on your way as a direct marketer.
 As you choose your business, take the following steps:

 - Do your research.
 Investigate the company, their leadership and their reputation and choose wisely.

 - Represent quality products and services that people need and you are passionate about.

 - Understand the compensation plan to determine how you will earn income.

 - Investigate the organization’s support, training and business systems.

 When you decide on the company and products you will represent, consider these steps to get started on the road to success.